-If a customer is And is Then the special enrollment period is employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.

-(100 or more employees) Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled as an active enrolled as an active individual in a large group health plan. employer group health plan (100 or more employees)
+If a customer is And is Then the special enrollment period is Age 65 or older Covered under an employer group health plan from an employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.
+A disabled person under age 65 Covered under a large employer group health plan (100 or more employees) Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled as an active individual in a large group health plan.